Measure PWM Frequency by Triggering an ISR on Arduino Hardware

 2. Connect the pulse generator pin 2 to the external interrupt pin 3 of the Arduino Mega 2650 hardware.
-If you are using any other supported Arduino hardware, change the pin numbers by referring to Pin Mapping on Arduino Blocks.
+If you are using any other supported Arduino hardware, change the pin numbers by referring to Pin Mapping for Arduino Timer Independent Blocks.

 1. Open the arduino_measure_frequency model in MATLAB® Command Window.
 This model is preconfigured to run on the Arduino Mega 2560.
 If you are using the Arduino Mega 2560, skip the remaining steps in this section.

 2. On the Hardware tab, click the Hardware Settings button.

 3. In the Configurations Parameters dialog box, select Hardware Implementation.